coetzeevs/udacity/DataLakesETLPipeline/README.md

 ## Project instructions

 Clone this repo to your local file system.
-Add a configuration file called `dl.cfg` with the following structure:
+Edit the configuration file called `dl.cfg` with the following structure:

 ```
 [AWS]